-I have been working in education, mental health and wellbeing for fifteen years.
-From the start of my career, I have worked in roles that have focused upon enabling growth, change, and self-empowerment for individuals and communities.
-I studied theatre in educational, community or therapeutic contexts for my undergraduate.
-This led me to work in schools and community settings supporting young people experiencing social and emotional challenges.
-I worked in higher education as a lecturer/tutor in applied theatre and subsequently in specialist disability and specific learning differences (SpLDs) support which led my decision to train in counselling and psychotherapy.
-A few years ago I co-edited a book called Study Skills for Students with Dyslexia (Support for Specific Learning Differences).
+I’ve worked in education, mental health and wellbeing for over fifteen years.
+I studied applied theatre (educational, community and therapeutic contexts) working in schools and community settings supporting young people experiencing social and emotional challenges.
+I also worked as lecturer/tutor in applied theatre and as mental health, disability and learning differences (SpLDs) coordinator in higher education leading me to train in counselling and psychotherapy.
+A few years ago I co-edited Study Skills for Students with Dyslexia (Support for Specific Learning Differences).

-For D&A I am the specialist mental health mentor and specific learning differences tutor lead providing 1:1 support mentoring and tutoring support and coordinating training and supervision for our amazing mentors and tutor teams.
-I’m a qualified BACP registered therapist offering individual counselling and psychotherapy in private practice www.jamiecrabbtherapy.com/.
-I am part of the Aashna Counselling and Psychotherapy team coordinating training considering issues of diversity in therapeutic practice including our important project “Let’s Get Uncomfortable (LGU): Embedding explorations of race, ethnicity, culture and power in counselling and psychotherapy training”.
-I have worked as a counsellor for my local Mind, a University, a GP Medical Practice Counselling Service and the charity Crisis offering free and low-cost counselling and groups to individuals who would otherwise struggle to access NHS mental health services.
+I am a D&A specialist mentor and supervisor for our amazing mentors team.
+I have a counselling and psychotherapy practice for adults 16+.
+With Aashna Counselling and Psychotherapy I’m engaged in the development of training considering issues of diversity and intersectionality in therapy practice including projects “Let’s Get Uncomfortable (LGU): Embedding explorations of race, ethnicity, culture and power in counselling and psychotherapy training” and “Untold stories of adults who have grown up in care: Understanding impact of disrupted childhoods.”
+I have worked as a counsellor for my local Mind, a University, a GP Medical Practice Counselling Service and the charity Crisis offering accessible counselling and groups.

-I am a Care Experienced Conference team member.
-The conference was a national conference for care experienced people and care leavers of all ages to enable a much-needed debate about the care system past and present and how the care system can be improved in future.
-Following the publication of the report I have been involved in campaigning national and local government around the 10 key messages for change in supporting those who had experience growing up in the care system.
-I am writing my MA Psychotherapy thesis on the experience of foster care, and it’s implications for counselling and psychotherapy to raise awareness of care experience in the counselling and psychotherapy community.
-In my spare time, I enjoy spending time with my partner and cat, reading, theatre, yoga, cooking and growing veggies.
+I am a Care Experienced Conference team member, a national conference for care experienced people and care leavers of all ages to enable a much-needed debate about improving the care system campaigning at national and local government around the 10 key messages for change.
+Currently, I am finishing my MA Psychotherapy thesis exploring care experience drawing on socio-historical/political systemic, transgenerational and intergenerational understandings of trauma.
+In my spare time, I enjoy spending time with my partner and our cat, long walks, reading, yoga, cooking and growing veggies.

 DSA – Find Your Way